ERS Skylake 10'7 2018

 It’s not all just a peacock extravaganza either.
 Sure they look good but they are also high-quality boards and accessories with a bargain price tag.

-Here we look at one example the ERS 10’7 Skylake.
+Here we look at one example the Earth River SUP 10’7 Skylake.

 The team at ERS have been scratching heads and stroking beards since 2012, implementing new idea after new idea to produce one of the most competitive ranges on the market.